Action matches consist of field course and standard exercise stages. The standard exercise stages dictate shooting position, mandatory reloads and

 - Shotgun in Mar, Jun, Sept, Dec

-To join the email list for match reminders, or for more information, contact the USPSA match director, Jodi Humann, at firstname.lastname@example.org
+To join the email list for match reminders, or for more information, contact the Action Match director at firstname.lastname@example.org

 Match results are now found at practiscore.com/results

 .
-Just search “LPC” to get the USPSA and Steel match results
+Just search “LPC” to get the Action and Steel match results

-Action matches are scheduled on the first Sunday of the month.
+Action Matches are scheduled on the first Sunday of each month.

-All matches are at the Bernie Petersen Memorial Range
+All Action Matches are at the Bernie Petersen Memorial Range

 road outside of Moscow.
 Setup and registration starts at 9:00 AM with shooting starting at 10:00 AM.